-The letter of recommendation is weighed heavily in the evaluation and review process.
-It gives reviewers insight into the applicant that goes beyond grades or rankings.
-It not only corroborates the content of the submitted application materials, but provides important testimony regarding the student’s character, diligence, dedication, and academic and leadership potential.
-Here are some ways you can assist your teacher, professor or instructor with writing a good recommendation.
+The letter of recommendation (or reference as referred to within the Wisconsin Scholarship Hub or WiSH) is an important piece of the application review process.
+It gives reviewers insight into an applicant that goes beyond grades or rankings.
+It corroborates the content of the submitted application materials and provides important testimony regarding character, diligence, dedication, academic and leadership potential.

-- Choose someone who is familiar with you and your work.
-Letters from professors or instructors are preferred over teaching assistants.
-It is recommended that you get to know two professors during your undergraduate career.
+1. Choose someone familiar with you and your work.
+Letters from professors or instructors are preferred over teaching assistants or other academic staff.
+You are encouraged to get to know two professors during your undergraduate career.
 Stay after class to ask questions.
-Attend office hours to ask questions about course material or advice regarding classes or graduate and career options.
-Ask the professor to tell you “her/his story” or how he/she journeyed to her/his current position.
-This will enable you to get great advice on academic and career matters, as well as end up with some great letters of recommendation for employment reasons or graduate and professional school applications.
+Attend office hours to discuss course material, ask questions or request advice regarding classes or graduate and career options.
+Ask the professor to tell you “their story” or how they journeyed to their current position.
+You will gain insight and guidance on academic and career matters, as well as end up with excellent letters of recommendation for employment, scholarships, fellowships, internships or graduate and professional school applications.

 2. Contact your recommender at least three weeks ahead of time.
 Ask the question, “Are you able to write a strong letter of reference for me for the … application?”
 Choose a recommender who can positively answer this question.
 Include in your request information stating when the letter is due and where it should be sent.
 Share the name of the scholarship and information about the application process to which you are applying.
 This allows your recommender to write a tailored letter and seek assistance in navigating within WiSH, if necessary.

 3. The College of Letters and Science generates an automated request to your recommender after you input information (name and email) and provides a mechanism for the recommendation to be uploaded into your application.